STATEMENT ON POLICY PRINCIPLES FOR RENEWABLE NATURAL RESOURCES*

 Publication and distribution of scientific information are needed to explore the impacts of human population expansion and excessive consumption on the environment and natural resources, and the need for population/habitat balance associated with land and water use.
 The human dimensions of environmental problems and policies must be included in scientific research and education.

-Land in the United States has been developed at more than twice the rate of population growth since 1982.
+Between 1982 and 2012, the amount of developed land in 49 states (not including the District of Columbia and Alaska) grew by 58 percent; in the same period, population grew by only 36 percent.
 Other countries are experiencing or expect to experience similar land development rates.
 As development continues to expand, pressures on natural areas increase.
 Forests, wetlands, and rangelands become fragmented or disappear, reducing their ability to provide necessary ecosystem services and wildlife habitat.